BenBax

 Neumann U87Microphones - in conclusion...

-My current favourite microphones are the AT2020 and the SM81, but if you're starting out or just doing podcasts, an SM57 is an excellent buy.
+My current favourite microphones are the AT2020 and the MD441, but if you're starting out or just doing podcasts, an SM57 is an excellent buy (along with a Cloud Lifter) or a Rode NT1 with suitable phantom power supply.
+Along with a professional USB audio interface to connect it digitally to your PC.

 Comments, questions, suggestions, compliments(!)?
 Contact me.